 Apply to be a member of the Inequalities in Health Alliance.

 The group has created a reference group of fellows, members and interested individuals.
 They help the advisory group by providing comments and suggestions on its work as it develops.

-If you are interested in joining the reference group, please contact us via firstname.lastname@example.org.
+If you are interested in joining the reference group, or have any questions about our health inequalities work, please contact us via email@example.com.